This Post was Co-Written By Cynthia McDonald

-The main thing that The NAARC/N’COBRA Axis has been doing over the past thirty plus years HAS BEEN to intentionally scramble and obfuscate clear and correct perspectives regarding reparations.
+The main thing that The NAARC/N’COBRA Axis has been doing over the past thirty plus years has been to intentionally scramble and obfuscate clear and correct perspectives regarding reparations.
 Consequently promoting confusion and disunity.
 Kinda like what we see now.
 The Counselor says that HR40 requires “complex conversations.”
 “Complex conversations” in what?
 Chinese?
 Ahh – NO Sweetheart.
-Reparations – despite the various required components that must be stated and worked out to make a complete reparations program, is simple, easily reasoned, concrete, and straightforward.
+Reparations, despite the various required components that must be stated and worked out to make a complete reparations program, is simple, easily reasoned, concrete, and straightforward.
 Added and unnecessary complexity is not required.
-And anyone that tells you that “complex conversations” are needed – is trying to get something over on you.
-Through complex conversations.
+And anyone that tells you that “complex conversations” are needed – is trying to get something over on you through complex conversations.

 Counselor Taifa rounds her rebuttal with an appeal to emotion and personal credulity as she recounts standing at a Washington D.C. press conference listening, “surrounded by a rainbow of interracial faith-based activism.”
 So Spiritual!
-We take nothing away from her inspiring experience, but we do have severe oughts with her analysis of Dr. Darity and A. Kirsten Mullen’s article and overall ideology concerning Native Black American reparations.
+We take nothing away from her inspiring experience, but we do have severe oughts with her analysis of Dr. Darity and A. Kirsten Mullen’s article and overall ideology concerning Foundational Black American reparations.
 No rainbows needed.

-We take umbrage that Counselor Taifa seems to think that average Native Black Americans should not take interest in this issue and demand that it be treated correctly so the maximum benefit to the right people could be garnered.
+We take umbrage that Counselor Taifa seems to think that average American Freedman should not take interest in this issue and demand that it be treated correctly so the maximum benefit to the right people could be garnered.
 A Repeat: “Reparations for the descendants of American Freedmen is NOT for every member of the African Diaspora NOR every Black United States citizen.
 Only those who absorbed and inherited the accrued disadvantages of slavery, Jim Crow, and beyond.
 Counselor Taifa is well aware that is Not or should be all Black people.

 What is the good Counselor trying to pull?